sristiprasad/sristiprasad/README.md

 # 👋 Hi, I'm Sristi Prasad
-Associate Product Manager and an overwhelmed learner in the field of AI advancement.
+Associate Product Manager and an overwhelmed learner in the field of AI Product Management.

 I started my career working on the world's first computers- Mainframes.